ArcelorMittal USA

 Grant in 2024

-ArcelorMittal USA LLC, based in Chicago, Illinois, is a manufacturer and supplier of a wide range of steel products, including flat products like hot-rolled and cold-rolled sheets, steel plates, coated steel products, and tin sheets.
-The company also produces long products such as railroad rails and ingots, as well as welded products and various tubular products.
-In addition to steel, ArcelorMittal USA manufactures iron ore and metallurgical coal.
-Its diverse customer base spans several sectors, including automotive, energy, construction, packaging, transportation, and heavy machinery.
-Established in 2002, the company operates additional facilities in East Chicago, Indiana, and Richfield, Ohio.
-As of December 2010, it operates as a subsidiary of Cleveland-Cliffs Inc.
+ArcelorMittal USA LLC is a prominent manufacturer and supplier of a wide range of steel products and mining materials, primarily serving North American markets.
+The company produces various flat products, including hot-rolled and cold-rolled steel sheets, steel plates, coated products, and tin sheets, as well as long products such as railroad rails and ingots.
+Additionally, it offers welded products, carbon and alloy tubular products, and engages in the production of iron ore and metallurgical coal.
+ArcelorMittal USA serves diverse sectors, including automotive, energy, construction, packaging, transportation, and heavy machinery.
+Established in 2002 and based in Chicago, Illinois, the company has facilities in East Chicago, Indiana, and Richfield, Ohio.
+It operates as a subsidiary of Cleveland-Cliffs Inc., having undergone a name change from ArcelorMittal USA Inc. in December 2010.

 Gas Technology Institute